 Once the equipment has been ordered, the waiting time can extend from 3 to 12 months, including for people ordering it for the first time (who do not have alternative equipment they could use).
 This may render persons home-bound and extremely dependent on round-the-clock assistance.

-Rental of mobility equipment is reserved for people with severe mobility limitations due to shortage of equipment.
+Rental of mobility equipment is reserved for people with “severe mobility limitations” due to shortage of equipment.
 All others must rent from private companies.

 The system is regulated by a regulation of the Council of Ministers.